TommyEBell/LIDA_example_work/README.md

-This Repo shows some example scripts created for university module assignments to display proficiency in
+This Repo shows some example scripts created for university module assignments to display proficiency in python with a variety of techniques including model selection, classification, regression and monte carlo simulation.